Volunteer Learning Opportunities

 Location: Rock Eagle 4-H Center, Eatonton, GA.

-All past virtual volunteer opportunities are available on the Arkansas 4-H YouTube Channel.
+Past virtual volunteer opportunities are available on the Arkansas 4-H YouTube Channel.
 There you will find Virtual Volunteer Forums, Virtual Volunteer Conversations and 4-H 4th Thursdays.
-Additionally, you will find interesting science, leadership, and healthy living videos!
+Additionally, you can find science, leadership, and healthy living videos spanning a variety of different topics!

 Line art of calendar with heart in the middle